Generalization of Gibbs Entropy and Thermodynamic Relation: Expression of entropy and proof of the entropy theorem

 Let us consider the completely isolated system as $\pi_i = \mspace{-1mu}\text{const}$.
 Then $p_{\mathit{\Delta} t}(x|x',t)$ is independent of $t$:

-For the fast chaotic and ergodic motions in the completely isolated system, we request that these complex motions make the following statement established: \begin{itemize} \item[] $p_{\mathit{\Delta} t}(x|x')$ is a slow varying function for $x$ and $x'$ as $\tilde{\rho}$ in the sense of (\ref{condition1 for rho bar}). \end{itemize} Then, by the above slow varying condition for $p_{\mathit{\Delta} t}(x|x')$ and using
+For the fast chaotic and ergodic motions in the completely isolated system, we request that these complex motions make the following statement established: \begin{itemize} \item[\textasteriskcentered] $p_{\mathit{\Delta} t}(x|x')$ is a slowly varying function for $x$ and $x'$ as $\tilde{\rho}$ in the sense of (\ref{condition1 for rho bar}).\footnote{Finally, the condition for the fast chaotic and ergodic dynamics of Hamiltonian $\mathscr{H}$ to prove the entropy theorem can be summarized as follows.
+As the chaotic and ergodic motions generate the presupposed results (\ref{fastmotion condition}) and (\ref{fastmotion condition2}) and give the property (\ref{condition1 for rho bar}) to $\tilde{\rho} (x,t)$, by these complex motions, \begin{itemize} \item[1] $p_{\mathit{\Delta} t}(x|x')$ cannot be a $\delta$-function in macroscopic sense: i.e., for each point $x$ on the appropriate energy surface in $\mathit{\Gamma}$ (corresponding to the initial conditions of the completely isolated dynamical system), there exists some macroscopically distinguishable different point $x'$ from $x$ in spite of the measurement errors such that $p_{\mathit{\Delta} t}(x|x') \not = 0$.
+(In our case, $x'$ should satisfy $|x_i-x'_i| > \mathit{\Delta} x_i$ for $i=1,2,\dots,2N$.) \item[2] $p_{\mathit{\Delta} t}(x|x')$ is a slowly varying function for $x$ and $x'$ as $\tilde{\rho}$ in the sense of (\ref{condition1 for rho bar}). \end{itemize}} \end{itemize} Then, by the above slowly varying condition for $p_{\mathit{\Delta} t}(x|x')$ and the identity